Time to move on from Industry 4.0?March 23, 2021

 Technology companies such as ABB have been building and distributing highly flexible cobots for some time.
-ABB’s recent survey confirmed that 85% of respondents “said the pandemic had been “game changing” for their business and industry, with COVID-19 a catalyst for accelerating investment in automation”.
+An ABB survey confirmed that 85% of respondents “said the pandemic had been “game changing” for their business and industry, with COVID-19 a catalyst for accelerating investment in automation”.
 Therefore, the latest addition to their portfolio, the GoFa™ and SWIFTI™ cobot families, are designed specifically to be intuitive enough for non-specialised staff to be able to implement and run.
 These out-of-the-box solutions bring automation to a wide range of smaller, less tech-savvy production lines.

 Industry 5.0 automation leaves the human workforce in the room – physically and metaphorically.
 Humans will be able to work alongside collaborative robots, which are built to assist rather than replace people.
-It’s being recognised that computers cannot run the industrial world alone and the value of human partnership is back on the boardroom table.
+It’s being recognized that computers cannot run the industrial world alone and the value of human partnership is back on the boardroom table.

 Up-skilling and re-skilling opportunities